 The research undertaken by the environmental and occupational health department can be divided into 2 main topics:

 - Contribution of exposure to environmental pollution and nuisances to social health inequalities,

-- Exposure assessment, a reasearch domain in close connection with the LERES that develops R&D in metrology and environmental quality.
+- Exposure assessment, a research domain in close connection with the LERES that develops R&D in metrology and environmental quality.